Skip to content

 • Customs Authority is Very Serious

-If there is something -you need to perceive in your mind before traveling to New Zealand- it is that you should be prepared for strict inspection; even if you have checked ‘nothing to declare’ on the sheet, you will be required to fill it in.
+If you need to remember something before travelling to New Zealand, you should be prepared for strict inspection; even if you have checked ‘nothing to declare’ on the sheet, you must fill it in.
 The officers there will look carefully at your luggage, searching for anything they can deport any goods.
-So, keep your cool; if there is something they won’t let you bring in, just leave them or check the kind of stuff that is not permitted before traveling to make sure that you will not leave something behind.
+So, keep your cool; if something they won’t let you bring in, just leave it or check the kind of stuff that is not permitted before travelling to ensure you will not leave something behind.

 • Know More About Visa Requirements

 It’s not an actual visa, just an entry fee.
-You need to search for any required papers according to your passport.
-And please keep posted on any updates to be able to get inside smoothly.
-Also, you have to pay International Visitor Conservation and Tourism Levy, which costs around $25.
-However, citizens of the South Pacific and Australia will not be obliged to pay.
-New Zealand flights can cost you a stack of money if you don’t book them early, and of course, in the peak season, it’s going to rocket.
+You need to search for any required documents, including your passport.
+And please keep me posted on any updates to get inside smoothly.
+Also, you have to pay the International Visitor Conservation and Tourism Levy, which costs around $25.
+However, South Pacific and Australian citizens will not be obliged to pay.
+New Zealand flights can cost you a stack of money if you don’t book them early, and of course, in the peak season, it will rocket.

 • Always Wear Sunscreen Cream

-You need to always wear sunscreen cream no matter where you are going in New Zealand and when you visit it.
+You must always wear sunscreen cream no matter where you go in New Zealand and when you visit it.
 Around the year, the sun could be burning because of particular features of its hemisphere location, the 36th parallel north of the equator.
 Don’t go any further without having it in your backpack.
 You will find many fun outdoor activities to partake in, but if you don’t have a sunblock, your time turns out to be a nightmare as the sun will do this job to damage your skin.

 New Zealand beaches are a piece of heaven